New shopper car park to aid Eastwood's economic recovery

 The tender to construct the new car park was awarded to Belmadar Pty Ltd at Tuesday’s Council meeting, after the Sydney North Planning Panel approved the development application in late 2019.

-Work is due to commence around October/November and be completed in mid-2021.
+Work is due to commence in October 2020 and be completed in mid-2021.

 The new multi-storey shopper car park will be located at 53-71 Rowe Street.
 It will be able to accommodate 146 car spaces and include a small pop-up retail space once completed.